fadhilrobbani/YOLOX/colab_training_guide.md

 ## 1. Setting up the Colab Environment

+**IMPORTANT: Before proceeding, ensure your Google Colab runtime is set to GPU.**
+To do this:
+1. Go to `Runtime` in the top menu.
+2. Select `Change runtime type`.
+3. Under `Hardware accelerator`, choose `GPU`.
+4. Click `Save`.

+Training deep learning models like YOLOX on a CPU is extremely slow and not recommended.
+The code is optimized for NVIDIA GPUs.

-First, open a new Colab notebook and set the runtime to use a GPU (Runtime -> Change runtime type -> GPU).
-Then, execute the following commands in a code cell:
+Once you have selected the GPU runtime, execute the following commands in a code cell:

 ```bash
 # Clone your forked YOLOX repository